 Appointments are not required.
-For more information, stop in .
+For more information, stop in.

-During regular hours peer counselors are available at the WRC.
+Peer counselors are available at the McDowell Center office Monday through Friday from 9 am until 4:30 pm.
 They can assist an individual who wishes to:

-- Enter or re-enter college
+- Enter or re-enter college.

-- Research new career possibilities
+- Research new career possibilities.

-- Find referrals for services or information
+- Find referrals for services or information.

 - Talk through a difficult situation.